What are the Different Sizes of Guitar Knobs and Pots?

 Can I fit a Coarse Splined Knob on a Fine Splined Control Shaft?

 As with everything DIY, there is always a way to get something into the wrong-sized space.
-Yes, you could force either a coarsecourse or fine splined knob onto the wrong control shaft and if you apply enough pressure it will go on.
+Yes, you could force either a coarse or fine splined knob onto the wrong control shaft and if you apply enough pressure it will go on.
 But it will never be a perfect fit and be completely true.
 Therefore any super fine volume or tone adjustments will be a little harder.
 It will also be a lot harder to remove in future.

 However, if you have a set-screw knob, you can install it onto a coarse or fine split-shaft potentiometer but you might need a very thin sleeve to place around the control shaft.
 The side-screw design should secure the knob in place, but make sure that you screw into the side of one of the two shafts, not where they meet.